Mig-uel/angular-complete-guide/README.md

 These downsides might not matter if you are building an internal application or a dashboard, but they can be significant for public-facing applications.

+### Server-Side Rendering (SSR) Introduction

+Server-Side Rendering (SSR) is a technique where the application is rendered on the server and the HTML is sent to the browser.
+This can improve performance and SEO, as the initial page load is faster and search engines can index the content more easily.

+Angular app routes are rendered on-demand on a dynamic web server.
+When a user navigates to a route, the server renders the HTML for that route and sends it to the browser.

+Instead of the browser receiving an empty HTML file and then loading the JavaScript code to render the application, the server sends a fully rendered HTML page for the requested route.

+Keep in mind, the rendered page still contains Angular's client-side JavaScript code, which is necessary for the application to function properly once it is loaded in the browser.

+The web application is then hydrated ("activated") by Angular in the browser, which means that the client-side JavaScript code takes over and makes the application interactive.
+It becomes a Single-Page Application (SPA) after the initial server-side rendering.

+You get the best of both worlds: the initial page load is fast and SEO-friendly, while the application remains interactive and dynamic once it is loaded in the browser.

+When going wit SSR, you need to set up a dynamic web server that can handle the rendering of the application.
+This typically involves using a Node.js server with Angular Universal or a similar framework.

+Potential downsides of SSR include:

+- Increased server load, as the server is responsible for rendering the application for each request.
+- More complex deployment and infrastructure requirements, as you need a dynamic web server.
+- Potentially longer time-to-first-byte for users, as the server needs to render the page before sending it to the client.

 ## Angular Learned Checklist

 ### Components and Templates